rufilboss/100DaysOfDevOps/Day 31 -Introduction to VPC Peering/day31.md

 * VPC Peering is even supported between two different accounts
 * Make sure there is no over-lapping IP between two VPC’s

+* Go to your VPC Dashboard and look for Peering Connections → Create Peering Connection